-Tulane Scholarship (a/k/a Tulane Need-Based Scholarship) is awarded on the basis of both need and merit to otherwise eligible full-time division undergraduate students pursuing a first undergraduate degree for fall and/or spring semesters during which they are assessed tuition at the standard Tulane full-time undergraduate division rate and attending on a full-time basis.
+Tulane Scholarship (Tulane need-based scholarship) is awarded on the basis of both need and merit to certain full-time division undergraduate students pursuing a first undergraduate degree.
+The scholarship may be awarded for fall and/or spring semesters to such students attending on a full-time basis and assessed tuition at the standard Tulane full-time undergraduate division rate.
 Merit is considered in determining the proportion of scholarship in the total aid package.
-Scholarship recipients must maintain a 2.300 cumulative grade point average (GPA), be full-time students in a full-time undergraduate division, and maintain continuous primary enrollment in a full-time undergraduate division.
-The scholarship is not applicable to summer semesters and is not applicable for students who are not charged full-time undergraduate division tuition at the standard rate.
+Scholarship recipients must maintain a 2.300 cumulative grade point average (GPA) and continuous full-time undergraduate primary enrollment in a full-time undergraduate division for continued consideration.
+The scholarship is not applicable to summer semesters, and is not available to students enrolled in the School of Continuing Studies.

 • Free Application for Federal Student Aid (FAFSA) *